CSharpM7/Ultimate14/_portfolio/71_alucard.md

 # Overview

-Due to current Smashline 2 limitations, Alucard is not compatible with Ultimate 14
+Alucard is compatible, but due to current Smashline 2 limitations, there may be some unintended behavior with either Alucard or Richter.
+Make sure to use the most recent Alucard SSM mod, alongside patching the config.json folder with the one provided in Ultimate 14